Bertrand256/dash-masternode-tool/doc/config-connection-direct.md

 ## Connection to a local Dash daemon
-In this scenario you are going to use your own _Dash daemon_ configured to serve JSON-RPC requests on your local network or on any network you have direct (non filtered) access to.
-The most convinient way to achieve this is to run a daemon on the same computer on which you run the DMT application.
+In this scenario, you are going to use your own _Dash daemon_ configured to serve JSON-RPC requests on your local network or on any network you have direct (nonfiltered) access to.
+The most convenient way to achieve this is to run a daemon on the same computer on which you run the DMT application.

 ### 1. Install Dash Core software wallet
 As a _Dash daemon_ you are going to use the Dash official client - Dash Core.
 If you haven't installed this program before, do it now.
 Installer matching your operating system can be downloaded from the following page: https://www.dash.org/wallets.

-### 2. Enable JSON-RPC and "indexing" in the Dash Core
+### 2. Enable JSON-RPC and "indexing" in Dash Core
 ####  2.1 Set the required parameters in the `dash.conf` file
 Default Dash Core configuration doesn't have any of the required settings, so it will be necessary to make some changes in the `dash.conf` file.
-Location of this file varies depending on the operating system you are using, and may be changed during installation, so I will not specify any paths due to possible confusion.
+Location of this file varies depending on the operating system you are using and may be changed during installation, so I will not specify any paths due to possible confusion.
 Instead, I suggest clicking the `Tools->Open Wallet Configuration File` menu item of the Dash Core application.
-After that `dash.conf` file will be open in default text editor.
+After that the `dash.conf` file will be open in default text editor.

 Copy and paste into the file the following parameters/values, changing the `rpcuser` and `rpcpassword` values to your own:
 ```ini